RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 <p class="caption">(\#fig:datasaurusgraph)Graph of four 'datasaurus' datasets</p>
 </div>

-This is a modern version of a famous plot 'Anscombe's Quartet'.
+This is a variant of the famous 'Anscombe's Quartet'.
 That plot conveys the same message about the importance of plotting the actual data and not relying on summary statistics.
 The 'anscombe' dataset is built into R.

 ```r